Walter White (Breaking Bad): Season 1

 On his 50th birthday, during his surprise party, Walter watches a news report about Hank arresting methamphetamine dealers.
 Walter is impressed by the monetary returns from the meth operation, and Hank offers to take him as a ride-along to a DEA bust.
 The next day, Walter faints at the car wash and is taken to a hospital; there, he is told he has inoperable lung cancer and will likely die within the next two years.
-During the ride-along, Hank busts a crystal meth lab, taking cook Emilio Koyama (John Koyama) into custody.
-Walter sees Emilio's partner fleeing the scene, and realizes it is his former student Jesse Pinkman (Aaron Paul).
+During the ride-along, Hank busts a crystal meth lab, taking cook Emilio Koyama (John Koyama), into custody.
+Walter sees Emilio's partner fleeing the scene, and realizes it is his former student Jesse Pinkman.
 Looking to secure his family's well-being by producing and selling meth, Walter tracks Jesse down and blackmails him into selling the meth that Walter will cook.
 Walter gives Jesse his life savings to buy a recreational vehicle that they can use as a rolling meth lab.

-After their first cook in the RV, Jesse brings a sample of the extremely pure meth to the distributor Domingo "Krazy-8" Molina (Max Arciniega) and then brings Krazy-8 and the now-released Emilio to see the cook site.
+After their first cook in the RV, Jesse brings a sample of the extremely pure meth to the distributor Domingo "Krazy-8" Molina (Max Arciniega), and then brings Krazy-8 and the now-released Emilio to see the cook site.
 Emilio recognizes Walter as accompanying the DEA during the bust and believes he is an informant.
 Krazy-8 forces Walter to show them how he cooked such pure meth or risk being killed.
 Walter pretends to start a cook but instead produces toxic phosphine gas which kills Emilio and incapacitates Krazy-8.
 Walter and Jesse secure Krazy-8 to a structural post in Jesse's basement with a U-lock around his neck, and Walter struggles with the decision on whether to kill him.
 After realizing Krazy-8 has hidden a piece of plate broken when Walter passed out due to a coughing fit, he realizes he has no choice and must kill Krazy-8.
 Walter goes to unlock Krazy-8's lock and as Walter does so, he confronts him about the plate, causing Krazy-8 to grab the plate to stab Walter with as soon as he is freed.
 Walter panics and garrotes him to death with the lock while Krazy-8 wildly attacks behind him in an attempt to harm Walter.
 The experience shakes Walter, and he tells Jesse he will not cook meth anymore.